General Aircraft Corporation: History

 The company was established at Lowell, Massachusetts to build an aircraft designed by Doctor Otto C. Koppen, a professor of aeronautics from the Massachusetts Institute of Technology.
 The aircraft was the G1-80 Skyfarer, a two-seat cabin high-wing braced monoplane.
 The company was applied for its first patent, an airplane wing, in 1939.

 Before the company could produce the aircraft in any numbers the Second World War intervened, and the Skyfarer programme was abandoned after either 17 or 18 examples had been built.
 After establishing a factory in Astoria, New York, the company became a manufacturer of the Waco CG-4A troop glider and the interests in the Wayfarer were passed to Grand Rapids Industries.

 The company announced plans to produce a new regional airliner called the GAC-100 at its plant in El Segundo, California in 1968.

-In 1969, the company bought the Helio Aircraft Company which specialised in building STOL aircraft for use by government agencies in south east Asia.
+In 1969, the company bought the Helio Aircraft Company which specialised in building STOL aircraft for use by government agencies in Southeast Asia.
 The company ceased to manufacture aircraft in October 1976 when it sold the production rights and assets of its Helio Aircraft division.